Alowna/Dungeon-Adventurer/README.md

 # 2D Dungeon Adventurer Project Progress
 ---
 ## Introduction
 This is my first public project, which I decided to start with something more visual and interactive.
-There will be two repositories for such project, this one, intended to show the progress part by part, and the final project repository, where the actual complete game will be uploaded to.
+The entire project will be in C++ and it is intended to be simple, for learning purposes.

 ## References
 I'm using a few references to learn, which will also be uploaded in the README during the development.